Argyle-Software/kyber/tests/readme.md

 # Testing

-Without any feature flags `cargo test` will run through the key exchange functions, some unit tests and for the selected security level and mode.
+Without any feature flags `cargo test` will run through the key exchange functions and some doctests for the selected security level and mode.
 Running the Known Answer Tests require deterministic rng buffers from the test vector files.
 These files are quite large, you will need to generate them yourself.
 Instructions for building the KAT files are [here](./KATs/readme.md).
 Otherwise you can run:
 ```bash
 cd KATs
 ./build_kats.sh